Skip to main content

 Criterion (iii): Testimony to cultural tradition

-The archaeological site provides unique exceptional testimony to the Maya-Toltec civilisation at its zenith during 10th-12th centuries.
+The archaeological site provides unique exceptional testimony to the Maya-Toltec civilization at its zenith during 10th-12th centuries.
 Monumental structures preserve exceptional evidence of political power, religious practices, and astronomical knowledge through temples, ballcourts, and observatories.

 Image & Content Attribution